-Five of the Bay Area’s largest water agencies are working together to investigate a regional water supply project using desalination and water transfers to serve the needs of over 5.6 million residents and businesses in the region.
-The Contra Costa Water District (CCWD), the East Bay Municipal Utility District (EBMUD), the San Francisco Public Utilities Commission (SFPUC), and the Santa Clara Valley Water District (SCVWD) have collaborated in this effort since 2003 to determine whether they can jointly develop a water supply project and use existing infrastructure to share water across the region to meet long-term water needs.
-In 2010, Zone 7 Water Agency joined the group to evaluate this project.
+Five Bay Area water agencies are working together to investigate a regional water supply project using desalination and water transfers to serve the needs of over 5.6 million residents and businesses in the region.
+The Contra Costa Water District (CCWD), the East Bay Municipal Utility District (EBMUD), the San Francisco Public Utilities Commission (SFPUC), and the Santa Clara Valley Water District (SCVWD) have collaborated in this effort since 2003.
+In 2010, Zone 7 Water Agency (Zone 7) joined the group to evaluate this project.

 Public Workshop - 4/20/2013